Florida disability guide

 2. You Need Very Limited Income and Almost No Assets To Qualify for SSI

-Your income must be less than $1,350/month to qualify for Florida disability benefits under the federal SSI program.
+Your income must be less than $1,470 each month to qualify for Florida disability benefits under the federal SSI program.
 This income includes money earned from working or any other sources, like savings account interest, alimony or child support payments.
-You must also have less than $2,000 in financial assets to your name to qualify for SSI Florida disability payments.
+You must also have less than $2,000 in financial assets to your name to qualify for SSI.
 This means anything you can sell for cash, like jewelry, stocks, bonds, plus 401(k) or IRA account balances.
-However, the SSA won’t count certain items when totaling up your assets towards that limit, including:
+However, the SSA won’t count certain items towards your personal asset limit, including:

-• Your house and the land it sits on (for owned, not rented properties)
+• Your house and the land it sits on (for owners, not renters)

-• One vehicle you use for household transportation (car, truck, motorcycle, boat, etc.)
+• One vehicle you use for daily travel needs (car, truck, motorcycle, boat, etc.)

 • Your wedding ring, furniture, clothing and other items you need for daily living (appliances, bedding, towels, etc.)

 If you own many things or have too much money in the bank, the SSI automatically denies your SSI claim.
-For eligible couples, the max amount in assets you can own is $3,000.
-In addition, you cannot earn or receive more than $1,350/month to qualify for SSI when applying as a couple.
+For couples, the max amount in assets you can own is $3,000.
+In addition, you cannot earn or receive more than $1,470 each month to qualify for SSI.

-3. The Maximum SSI Florida Disability Payment Is $841/Month for Individuals, $1,261/Month for Couples
+3. The Maximum SSI Florida Disability Payment Is $914 per Month for Individuals, $1,371 for Couples

 Applying for Florida disability benefits is easier with legal assistance.
 An experienced Social Security attorney can give you legal advice over the phone today.
-Those who qualify for legal assistance through this website typically receive $10,000 in lump-sum backpay as well as monthly benefits.
-All Florida disability lawyers work on contingency, so if you don’t get benefits, you owe $0 for legal assistance.
-And if you do win, then you’ll only pay a small, one-time fee.
+Those who qualify for legal assistance through this website typically receive $13,800 in lump-sum backpay as well as monthly benefits.
+All Florida disability lawyers work on contingency.
+That means if you don’t get benefits, then you pay $0.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation